How Long Does Hair Need To Be For Extensions?

 Do Hair Extensions Damage Your Hair?

-Hair extensions aren’t always damaging to the hair, but they can increase breakage if your hair is already weak and fragile.
+Hair extensions aren’t always damaging to the hair, but they can increase breakage if your hair is already weak.

 If you’re struggling to keep your hair healthy and growing long, you might want to look into strengthening treatments before you jump straight to extensions.